-Figures have shown that many school fires are started deliberately.
-Most likely to be started accidentally, there are occasions when malice is behind a fire emergency.
+Figures have shown that although many school fires are started deliberately, it’s likely that most are started accidentally.
 There are ways to lower the opportunities to get a fire started:

 - Lock away combustibles.
 By making sure cleaning products, Bunsen burners and cooking equipment, gas and material flammables are locked away securely, you can reduce access to sources of ignition

 - Prevent unauthorised access to buildings.
 A robust security process to gain access to the buildings will deter people from entering without permission.
 Making sure students cannot access kitchens, science laboratories, and engine and plant rooms lowers risk of arson.
 Roof access should only be possible to those who require it

 - Remove waste.
 Have a process in place for the safe and secure removal of rubbish and combustible items.
 Remember to keep waste and fuel sources away from all potential ignition sources (such as fuse boards and servers)